BioPAX/paxtoolsr/README.md

 #### Ubuntu (tested on Ubuntu 14.04)

-Run these commands in the Terminal
+Run these commands in the Terminal:

     # For plyr
     sudo apt-get install g++